automenta/grapevine/README.md

 >   a.
 The informal transmission of information, gossip, or rumor from person to person.
 >   b.
 A usually unrevealed source of confidential information.

-* json-over-tcp instead of msgpack
+* node.js sockets instead of json-over-tcp or msgpack
 * key/value pairs have optional ttl, which propagates to the other peers, it will cause keys to get deleted (although this is not an EXACT mechanism, so it shouldn't be used as such)
-* IPv6 support
+* IPv6 support (in-progress)
 * various bug fixes
 * UDP messaging for high performance, used for small messages
+* compact wire protocol

 node-gossip implements a gossip protocol w/failure detection, allowing you to create a fault-tolerant, self-managing cluster of node.js processes.
 Each server in the cluster has it's own set of key-value pairs which are propogated to the others peers in the cluster.
 The API allows you to make changes to the local state, listen for changes in state, listen for new peers and be notified when a peer appears to be dead or appears to have come back to life.

 The module is currently in 'hey it seems to work for me' state, there are probably some bugs lurking around.
 The API will probably change and suggestions on how to improve it are very welcome.

-See scripts in the **simulations/** directory for examples.

 ## TODO